aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 ### Smoke Particles - 3rd iteration
 * The debris particle was given the same parameters as the smoke particle.
 * Since the debris appeared lighter, the drag was reduced and gravitational force (positive) was raised to increase the spread.
-* Apart from that, a fountain emitter was assigned the same debris material to make the spread look more abrupt.  <br><br>
+* A fountain emitter was assigned the same debris material to make the spread look more abrupt.  <br><br>
 <img src="../files/Smoke3.gif" style="width:100%">

 ### Spark Texture